Workplace Health and Safety

 Setting Up Your Worksite for Post-Holiday Success

-Preventing workplace accidents after the holidays takes a little work, but it’s well worth the effort.
-It’s natural to be a bit distracted at work after coming back form a nice, relaxing holiday, and that means you’ve got to be on your toes to make up the difference.
+Preventing workplace incidents after the holidays takes a little work, but it’s well worth the effort.
+It’s natural to be a bit distracted at work after coming back from a nice, relaxing holiday, and that means you’ve got to be on your toes to make up the difference.
 Keeping your employees safe from harm means they stay productive as well, and that’s the best way to start a new calendar year.